Campus Fee Information

 Fund A student fees are refundable upon request by applying at the Cashiering/Student Accounts Office during the third through sixth weeks of the fall and spring semesters, or during the third week of each session during the summer semester.
 Students requesting a Fund A refund will no longer be entitled to the student activities supported by Fund A student fees.
-Fees may be partially refundable upon withdrawal according to the tuition and fee refund schedule included in the UNK Schedule of Classes
+Fees may be partially refundable upon withdrawal according to the tuition and fee refund schedule included in the UNO Schedule of Classes.

 Non-Mandatory Student Fees